cvando/gmusic-destop-remote/README.md

   <h1>Description</H1>

 <p>Google Play Music Desktop Player is needed to receive commands from this Remote Control App. <br>
-The Remote Control apps allow you to remotely control Google Play Music Desktop Player from your android tablet and smartphone.
+The Remote Control app allows you to remotely control Google Play Music Desktop Player from your android tablet and smartphone.
 You can download the latest version on the playstore </p>

 <p> This application is based on the APIs from this git:<br>
 https://github.com/MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL- </p>